yaziderman/newser.3/README.md

 As per what is mentioned in the previous command, after executing it, open the following link on your browser: http://localhost:8000, or from any mobile connected to the same network: http://<your PC IP>:8000.

-However, the docker repository url is the following: https://cloud.docker.com/repository/docker/yaziderman/newser-pwa-5
+However, the docker repository url is as following: https://cloud.docker.com/repository/docker/yaziderman/newser-pwa-5

-Manually, Cloning and building the code:
+**Manually, Cloning and building the code:**

 The script is uploaded on Github, and publicly accessible using the url: https://github.com/yaziderman/newser.3, in order to get it setup on your machine, follow please the steps: